 whitelist on whitelist add <username> whitelist add <username2> ....

 <username>.
 You can add as many of them as you would like.
 After this, you will see the following output:

 [Server thread/INFO]: Turned on the whitelist [Server thread/INFO]: Added <username> to the whitelist

-If you want to turn whitelist off, simply type
+If you want to turn the allow list off, simply type